menu cross down-arrow up-arrow

 What is in a good About Page?

-I like to think it broken down like this:
+I like to think it is broken down like this:

 1. Start by telling them how you are going to help them, eg. Provide valuable travel advice, inspire them, etc.

 2. Jump into your story.
-Tell them why you are doing this and what motivated you.
+Tell them why you are publishing this travel blog and what motivated you.
 Something inspirational.

 4. The final section should be about proof.
 Why are you an expert?
 Why should they listen to you?
 Have you won any awards that relate to your niche?
 What are your skills?